 We did our research and learned that some moms plan on a school year basis (August-August), while others do their planning on a calendar year basis (January-December).
-We wanted to accommodate both types of moms – so momAgenda planners cover both the school year and calendar year.
-Doing it this way is way more environmentally efficient that doing 2 different calendar versions with 2 separate print runs!
-As a result, you get 5 bonus months.
+We wanted to accommodate both types of planning – so momAgenda planners cover both the school year and calendar year.
+Doing it this way is way more environmentally efficient than doing 2 different calendar versions with 2 separate print runs!
+As a result, you get a few bonus months.
 If you don’t need those months, use them for journaling, notes, to do lists, anything you like.

 What is the difference between the momAgenda and the myAgenda?